Corokia: Planting and Care

 The Corokia in a few words

-- It produces fragrant, small yellow star-shaped flowering followed by decorative red or yellow berries in winter
+- It produces fragrant, small yellow star-shaped flowers, followed by decorative red or yellow berries in winter.

-- It thrives in coastal areas in low hedges, either free-growing or pruned
+- It thrives in coastal areas, in low hedges, whether free-growing or pruned.

-The Corokia or corokie is a little-known New Zealand evergreen bush, characterised by slender, black zigzagging branches.
-Its dark, tangled-looking branches are adorned with small glossy leaves in varied hues, and in spring they become covered with a shower of pale yellow star-shaped melliferous and fragrant flowers.
+The Corokia or corokie is a little-known New Zealand evergreen bush, characterised by fine, black zigzag branches.
+Its dark, tangled-looking branches are adorned with small, glossy leaves in varied hues, and in spring, they are covered with a shower of pale yellow, star-shaped, melliferous, and fragrant flowers.
 This early and abundant flowering is followed by colourful winter berries that are highly decorative.

-Growing to less than 2.50 m in height, it has an unusual charm, like the Corokia (x) virgata ‘Frosted Chocolate’ with its chocolate foliage frosted in winter.
-There are even very compact varieties that do not exceed 1 m in height in any direction (Corokia (x) virgata ‘Banana Royal’, Corokia cotoneaster ‘Little Prince’).
+Measuring less than 2.50 metres in height, it has an unusual charm, much like the Corokia (x) virgata ‘Frosted Chocolate’ with its chocolate-coloured, frosted foliage in winter.
+There are even very compact varieties that do not exceed 1 metre in height in any direction (Corokia (x) virgata ‘Banana Royal’, Corokia cotoneaster ‘Little Prince’).

-Moderately hardy, it is preferable to plant it in a pot that can be sheltered from severe frosts in colder regions.
-Tolerant of poor soil, resistant to drought and sea spray, this original bush is best suited to coastal gardens spared from heavy frosts.
-Depending on your region and its size, it can be used as a low hedge, free or pruned, as ground cover, in pots and even as bonsai.
+Moderately hardy, it is best planted in a pot that can be sheltered from severe frosts in colder regions.
+Tolerant of poor soil, resistant to drought and sea spray, this original bush is ideal for coastal gardens spared from heavy frosts.
+Depending on your region and its size, it can be used as a low hedge, free or pruned, as ground cover, in pots, or even as a bonsai.

 Discover without delay this uncommon bush that brings originality and colour to your garden or terrace all year round!